hapax/hapax.github.io/assets/chandra.md

 Electrons automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

-But that's where the resemblance ends.
+That's where the resemblance ends.
 The solar system is classical, and planets can orbit the sun at any old radius they like.
-In contrast, an atom obeys quantum mechanics, and the orbits are *quantised*: they only exist at certain distances from the nucleus.
+In contrast, an atom obeys quantum mechanics, and the orbits are *quantised*: they only exist at certain distances from the nucleus, and an electron is more like a cloud of possibilities than a well-localised billiard ball.
 Quantisation has tremendous consequences for atomic physics, hence chemistry, hence life itself.
 We're made out of exploded stars, sure, but we're also made from